Visual and Performing Arts

 Music

-Music plays a major role in education at Dulwich International High School Suzhou.
+Music plays a major role in education at Dulwich International High School Programme Suzhou.
 Music improves teamwork skills and enhances self-discipline through rehearsals and playing as part of an ensemble.
 Performances teach our students to conquer their fears and take risks.
 There is also some evidence that early musical training can help develop the brain areas associated with reasoning and language development.

 Learning to play a musical instrument engages with the brain in a way that nothing else can.
 Music stimulates the brain in many different areas and there is growing evidence that musical minds function more effectively than their nonmusical counterparts in the classroom.
 Students who study music, on average achieve better grades in school and get better results on standardized tests like the SAT.